-The Department of Agriculture, Water and the Environment is responsible for the export registration and ensuring ongoing compliance of dairy export establishments, exporters and permit issuers with:
+The Department of Agriculture, Fisheries and Forestry is responsible for the export registration and ensuring ongoing compliance of dairy export establishments, exporters and permit issuers with:

 - Export Control Act 2020 and associated legislation